Ryūkyū-koku yurai-ki

-Ryūkyū-koku yurai-ki (琉球国由来記, Okinawan:Rūchūkuku yureechi) is a chorography compiled by the government of the Ryukyu Kingdom.
+(琉球国由来記, Ryūkyū-koku yurai-ki) is a chorography compiled by the government of the Ryukyu Kingdom.
 It was the first chronography compiled by the royal government and was presented to King Shō Kei in 1713.
 It is an essential resource for Okinawan studies.

 This book was largely written in Japanese.
 Later Tei Heitetsu (鄭秉哲) wrote its Kanbun translated version and titled it Ryūkyū-koku kyū-ki (琉球国旧記).

 Outline

 The preface of the book, titled “Preface to the Records of the Origin of Various Matters” (諸事由来記序), states that it was presented to the king on the 11th lunar month of 1713 (Kangxi 52), which is a clear indication of the date of its establishment.

 In addition, the “Preface to the Records of the Origin of Various Matters” describes the purpose of the book.
 It states that because the government did not have official chronicles, the origins of the various official formalities in the Forbidden Castle (Shuri) and of the ceremonies held each month and each year were not clear.
 This matter could not be considered lightly according to the Virtuous Government Principles, so that “our King” had his subject investigate the matter.

 According to the “Commentary on the Ryūkyū-koku yurai-ki” written by Fuyū Iha, the ‘Our King’ mentioned in the “Preface to the Records of the Origin of Various Matters” is King Shō Kei, the 13th king of the Ryūkyū Kingdom.
 The same commentary also states that ‘this book should also be called the Engishiki (延喜式, "Procedures of the Engi Era") of the Ryukyu Islands.’

 At the end of the “Preface to the Records of the Origin of Various Matters”, the following persons are listed as having been involved in the compilation of the book.